Who am I?

 I am Carolyne Marshall – a person with relapsing-remitting multiple sclerosis.

-I have multiple sclerosis…have had it for over 15 years likely, but was officially diagnosed in 2002 with Fatigue, pain and memory problems my main issues from it.
+I have multiple sclerosis.
+I was officially diagnosed in 2002 with MS, and deal with symptoms such as Fatigue, pain and memory problems being my main issues from it.
 Since I am the kind of person who seeks to always turn negatives into positives in some fashion, I turned my struggles into a website called “MS Means…Multiple Sclerosis”, a repository for how to live, love, and laugh with MS, and not be cowed by doctors pronunciations and the “boxes” that the medical and social community likes to apply to people.

 I am the daughter of a woman who also had multiple sclerosis.